| The Real Saddam, or Selective Reporting? By - September 19th, 2003 Most people have an expectation that the major media outlets in

 States in Iraq, and in understanding the reality of geo-politics and the

+consequences of American foreign policy over the past 50 years.
 The documentary, which bills itself as a balanced view of Saddam and

 how he came to power, does not accurately portray the situation and thus